I found out something about drawings a few days ago.

 This behavior made no sense to me, until now.

 It just means that the sheet is added as the first object to a sheet and the first view is the second object.
 This gray rectangle can never be deleted.
-You can delete the sheet format, but the sheet size will remain.
+You can delete the sheet format, but the sheet will remain.

 You also cannot change the rotation of this view object using code.
 I tried and failed.
 I would have loved to show you a rotated sheet format, but SOLIDWORKS prevents changing the angle apparently.